 The bandwidth is a fixed value, but the network speed varies.

-Let us check the differences between bandwidth and speed in practical life.
-You cannot check the bandwidth of your connection by downloading a file on your laptop.
+We cannot check the bandwidth of your connection by downloading a file on your laptop.

 Higher bandwidth helps you download a file faster on your computer.
-But, the download speed depends on many other factors too.
+But the download speed depends on many other factors too.

 Even if you have high bandwidth, if the remote server is slow, it will reduce the Internet speed.